 Want to learn more about what ablation is for liver cancer?
 You’ve found the right place.
 Radiofrequency Ablation (RFA) is a minimally invasive procedure that uses radio waves to destroy tissue for pain management.
-A precisely placed needle guides radio waves to the affected area creating a current.
-The heat from the current destroys the nerve tissue around the area, preventing it from sending pain signals to the brain similar to ablation for prostate cancer.
+A precisely placed needle guides radio waves to the affected area, creating a current.
+The heat from the current destroys the nerve tissue around the area, preventing it from sending pain signals to the brain, similar to ablation for prostate cancer.
 Radiofrequency Ablation Therapy can relieve chronic pain and other unmanageable long-term pain conditions using other methods.

 Radiofrequency Ablation of Liver Tumors

 The most prevalent type of liver cancer is hepatocellular carcinoma which starts in the primary liver cells or hepatocytes.
-Other types of Liver Cancer, including hepatoblastoma and intrahepatic cholangiocarcinoma, are less common.
+Other types of liver cancer, including hepatoblastoma and intrahepatic cholangiocarcinoma, are less common.

 Primary Liver Cancer is among the world’s top three contributors to cancer deaths.
 Survival rates of Liver Cancer depend on several factors, including the cancer stage during discovery and the liver cancer treatment offered.
+Diagnostic tools used to detect liver cancer may include imaging tests, blood tests, and biopsies.

 Technique